Ask Your Neighbor

 A very common question that we get in the paint department is how to bring a second dimension to a piece that you want to transform.
 Now there are many products you can use to give a little “extra something” but a very common and simple technique is dry brushing.
 This method gives you a distressed look while bringing in multiple tones of color!

 - The base coat will be the color that will pop through, so you can either paint a solid layer of paint or leave the original paint as is.

 - Take a chip brush with a very small amount of paint or stain to a piece of cardboard.
 You then want to off load most of the paint so that the brush is seemingly dry.

 - Take small brush strokes to the piece to start – this is when you can decide if you should add more or less paint to your strokes.

-- If you love the look of dry brushing, you can always add a third color, OR you can distress the piece with sanding paper or a scraping tool.
+- If you love the look of dry brushing you can always add a third color or you can distress the piece with sandpaper.

-If you have any other questions, feel free to give the paint team a call!
-You can also check out our YouTube channel and watch our dry brushing tutorial!
+If you have any other questions feel free to give the paint team a call!